awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-kpl-supported-plats.md

 + Linux distributions with kernel 2\.6\.18 \(September 2006\) and later
 + Apple OS X 10\.9 and later
 + Windows Server 2008 and later
+**Important**
+Windows Server 2008 and later is supported for all KPL versions up to version 0\.14\.0\.
+The Windows platform is NOT supported starting with KPL version 0\.14\.0 or higher\.

 Note that the KPL is 64\-bit only\.